Karylle: 2010–2019: International ventures & It's Showtime

+2021–present: Continued success

 In 2021, Karylle appeared in the romantic comedy television miniseries B&B: The Story of the Battle of Brody & Brandy, starring Iza Calzado and Ian Veneracion.
 She also served as producer for the show.

 In 2022, Karylle top billed the Repertory Philippines production of Rodgers and Hammerstein's musical Carousel, opposite Gian Magdangal.
 For her performance as Julie Jordan, Karylle received several acting nominations: Female Lead Performance in a Musical at the 13th Gawad Buhay Awards, Best Lead Actress in a Musical at the 36th Aliw Awards, and Best Performer in a Musical at the 2023 BroadwayWorld Philippines Awards.

 In 2023, Karylle primarily focused on theater and appeared in four stage productions.
 She played the role of Baroness Elsa von Schraeder in the Manila run of the international tour of the Broadway International Group and Broadway Asia co-production of The Sound of Music.
 She then participated in the musical concert Contra Mundum: Ang All-star Concert ng Ang Larawan held at the Manila Metropolitan Theater; starred in the musical play Isang Gabi ng Sarsuwela; and reprised her role as Sita in a restaging of the rock opera ballet Rama, Hari.
-At the end of the year, Karylle also appeared in two comedy films: Ma'am Chief: Shakedown in Seoul and Becky and Badette.
+At the end of the year, Karylle also appeared in two comedy films: Ma'am Chief: Shakedown in Seoul and Becky & Badette.

 In 2024, Karylle headlined the Manila staging of the Broadway musical Little Shop of Horrors, opposite Nyoy Volante and alternating with Sue Ramirez.
 For her performance as Audrey, she won Best Lead Actress in a Musical at the 37th Aliw Awards.

+In 2025, Karylle appeared as former First Lady of the Philippines, Aurora Quezon in the biopic Quezon, starring Jericho Rosales.
+The film grossed over Php 100 million, making it Karylle's highest-grossing film since 2010.

+In 2026, Karylle joins the cast of the Manila run of the musical Charlie and the Chocolate Factory.

-Karylle will next star in an eight-part unscripted reality series Manila Matriarchs.
+Karylle will next star in an eight-part unscripted reality series Manila Matriarchs and is set for a return to television acting in the teleserye Someone, Someday.